florent37/Open-Mam/README.md

 To have an Android store, you can :
 - use the given application binary (link in this README), and link it to you own server or
-- fork it, then modifying the `configuration.gradle` file to change his name, his colors and directly couple with your server
+- fork it, then modify the `configuration.gradle` file to change his name, his colors and directly couple with your server

 # Roadmap